KamalDevelopers/Lynx/README.md

 ## Installation

 Install PyOpenGL manually for your platform.
-Also install Zenit if you are a linux user.
+Also install Zenit if you are a Linux user.
 ```
 git clone https://github.com/KamalDevelopers/Lynx.git
 cd Lynx